Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Monte Carlo Studies

-Figure \ref{fig:power} depicts the size-adjusted empirical power function of our adaptive monotonicity test $\widehat {\mathtt{T}}_n$ (solid lines) with $K(J)=4J$ under the 5\% nominal level for different parameters $\xi\in\{0.5,0.7\}$ and sample sizes $n\in\{500,1000\}$.\footnote{We note that size adjustment only has a very minor effect on the power curves and hence, power curves without size adjustment are not reported here due to the lack of space.
-The finite-sample power of our test with $K(J)=2J$ is slightly smaller than that with $K=4J$ when $n=500$, but the power difference disappears when $n=1000$.} It shows that our adaptive test becomes more powerful, for $c_A>0.1$, as the parameter of instrument strength $\xi$ and the sample size $n$ increase.
-Figure \ref{fig:power} also plots the size-adjusted empirical power of the nonadaptive bootstrap test $\mathtt{T}_{n,3}^\mathtt{B}$ (dashed lines), under the 5\% nominal level, with fixed sieve dimension $J=3$ and $K=4J=12$, based on 200 bootstrap iterations.
+Figure~\ref{fig:power-new} depicts the empirical power function of our adaptive test $\widehat {\mathtt{T}}_{n}$ (dashed plus lines for $K(J)=4J$ and solid circle lines for $K(J)=8J$), and of the FS test (dotted square lines, $J=3$, $K=5$), under the 5\% nominal level for different instrument strengths $\xi \in \{0.3, 0.5,0.7\}$, and sample size $n=500$.\footnote{The finite-sample power of our adaptive test with $K(J)=2J$ is slightly smaller than that with $K(J)=4J$ when $n=500$, but the power difference disappears when $n$ becomes larger.} Figure~\ref{fig:power-new-5000} shows these power curves for a larger sample size $n=5000$.
+From both figures, we see that our adaptive test becomes more powerful for $c_{A}>0.1$ as the instrument strength $\xi $ and the sample size $n$ increase.
+For weak instrument strength $\xi =0.3$ and a small sample size (i.e., $n=500$), our adaptive test with a larger $K(J)=8J$ is more powerful.

-Figure \ref{fig:power} highlights the importance of adaptation for the power of nonparametric tests.
-When the alternative is of a simple quadratic form then there is little difference between our adaptive test $\widehat {\mathtt{T}}_n$ and the nonadaptive bootstrap test $\mathtt{T}_{n,3}^\mathtt{B}$ (with fixed sieve dimension $J=3$).
-But as the amount of nonlinearity increases with the constant $c_B$, the nonadaptive bootstrap test becomes much less powerful than our adaptive test.
-For a fixed dimension parameter $J$, a test can have high power in a certain direction but might not be capable of detecting other nonlinearities.
-Note that when $c_B=1$ the power of the nonadaptive bootstrap test $\mathtt{T}_{n,3}^\mathtt{B}$ does not even exceed the 5\% nominal level for any value of $0\leq c_A\leq 2$ (even for sample size $n=1000$).
-Similar size and power patterns are also present using another simulation design based on \cite{CW2017}; see the online Appendix \ref{appendix:add_simulation} for details.
+Figures~\ref{fig:power-new} and \ref{fig:power-new-5000} highlight the importance of adaptation for the power of nonparametric monotonicity tests.
+When the alternative is of a simple quadratic form (i.e., $c_{B} =0$), there is little difference between our adaptive test $\widehat {\mathtt{T}}_{n}$ and the FS test.
+But, as the alternative becomes more nonlinear when $c_{B}>0$ increases, the FS test becomes much less powerful than our adaptive test.
+This shows that a test with a tuning parameter $J$ that is a deterministic nondecreasing function of $n$ can be powerful in a certain direction but not for other nonlinear deviations.